-The specific provisions of the plan change that my submission relates to are as follows: (Please continue on separate sheet(s) if necessary.)
+The specific provisions of the plan change that my submission relates to are as follows: (Please continue on separate sheet(s) if necessary.) liees.
+Man cand mitigate loss of large conopy frees with money.
+I tree felling loses au carbon sinks cengry frees with money.
+Tiel felling loses au carbon sinko Increases heating, flooding Reduces biddie My submission is that: (You should clearly state whether you support or oppose the specific proposed provisions or wish to have them amended.

-Tiees.

-Man cand ritigate loss of large

-congry frees with morel.
-I

-Increases heating, flooding Reduces bidding

-My submission is that:

-(You should clearly state whether you support or oppose the specific proposed provisions or wish to have them amended.
 You should also state the reasons for your views.
 Please continue on separate sheet(s) if necessary.)

-There is a lade of connittment to protect well

-established older trees in au subulban areas,

-The other areas, especially.

-There is a lade of commitment to pided an

-established a supported in every community.

-established a supported in every community.

-I do not agree with 20% contribution fund in

-lieu of removing all trees.
-Hoorer areas will suffer

-More heating of looding.
-There is no guarantee Tiees can be planted from hims.
-Ecosystems I seek the following decision from the Council: (Please give precise details stating what amendments you wish to see made to the proposed Plan Change.
+There is a lade of connithment to protect well established older trees in au subulban areas, The objer areas, especially.
+There is a lade of commitment to pided an established a supported in every community gardens established a supported in every community.
+I do not agree with 20% contribution fund in lieu of removing all trees.
+Poorer areas will suffer more heating of booding.
+There is no guarantee More heating of booding.
+There is no guarantee Tiers can be planted from hims.
+2005 ystems I seek the following decision from the Council: (Please give precise details stating what amendments you wish to see made to the proposed Plan Change.

-Iseek the following decision from the Council: Feed hands 200545tms

 (Please give precise details stating what amendments you wish to see made to the proposed Plan Change.
 Please continue on separate sheet(s) if necessary.)

-and at bladein a locusing one a to

-and not blocked a reasing area to be

-order established trees, that are healthy and not blodein a housing area to be protected.
+Clack astablished tiels 11 at are hoaltha and not bladein a lossial area to and har blooming a valid for the order established trees, that are healthy and not blodein a housing area to be protected.
 Especially native trees. / shrubs.

-18 M. H. B. M.

-Tiees, especially native tiees a shade trees

-ar to be planted and maintained by

-Trees, especially native trees, shade trees are to be planted and maintained by cancil (developers are renamed for forgetting) on every development.
+[8] [1] [1] [2] [3] [3] [3] [3] [4] [4] [4] [4] [4] [4] [4] [4] [4] [4 Trees, especially native trees.
+Shade thes ar to be planted and maintained by Clincil (developers are renained to) forgetting) Trees, especially native trees, shade trees are to be planted and maintained by cancil (developers are renamed for forgetting) on every development.

-on every development.

-NG O VIII X